jmsMoura/obsidian-jwpub-bible-verses/docs/INSTALLATION.md

 1. Open Obsidian Settings
 2. Go to "JW Bible Verses" in the left sidebar
-3. Set your preferred language code (e.g., "E" for English, "PT" for Portuguese)
+3. Set your preferred language code (e.g., "E" for English, "T" for Portuguese)
 4. Click "Fetch Book Names" to download book names in your selected language
 5. (Optional) Customize other settings to your liking